 We all know that the dominant culture has a nasty habit of excluding everything that doesn't fit neatly within its frame, but there's a limit to just how willing you are to have it, or its antagonists, up your nose and in your face.
-Although the city has always been an unruly, infantile child, and in polite society, children are best seen and not heard, social breakdown usually doesn't start with the kids, but within the system itself.
-Let's not forget that whether you saw graffiti as a subculture phenomenon or criminal defacement, it paralleled the neglect of public space in our once-grand city-state.
+Although the city has always been an unruly, infantile child, and in polite society children are best seen and not heard, social breakdown usually doesn't start with "the kids," but within the system itself.
+Let's not forget that whether you saw graffiti as a subcultural phenomenon or criminal defacement, it paralleled the neglect of public space in our once grand city-state.
 In the 70s, the subway was filthy, creepy and crumbling, and in some places it still is.
-How indignant could officials be toward graffiti writers, and what could they possibly say?
+How indignant could officials be towards graffiti writers, and what could they possibly say?
 "How dare you trash our creaking, rat-infested garbage cans!"
-Pregraffiti, in the numbing sameness of the MTA's gray zone, when you boarded the D train for Coney Island, you might as well have been headed for the fictional Oceania.
+Pre-graffiti, in the numbing sameness of the MTA's gray zone, when you boarded the D train for Coney Island you might as well have been headed for the fictional Oceania.
 The silvery cars you see on some lines today bear little resemblance to those ashen carriages of the not-so-distant past, with flickering lights and crackly announcements, caught in a temporal loop between 1944 and 1984.
 By the late 70s, that dystopian vision seemed to be rolling unstoppably into view, and though Orwell may have been about 20 years off, the police state that New York has become, along with other major cities in this country, proves that he was right all along.

 Style Wars (1983)

 Equality of Life?